olibre/GreatTips/GUTs/README.md

 Coverage pourcentage
 ====================

-* Do not specify a pourcentage
+* Do not specify a pourcentage.
-* Just request a high coverage
+* Just request a high coverage.
-* And check what is not covered (tested)
+* And check what is not covered (= not tested)
   * If the untested part is not relevant => OK (could this code be removed?)
   * Else something important is not tested => Add tests